Advantages and Disadvantages of Wood Shingles and Shakes

 3. Advantages and disadvantages of wood shingles and shakes

-Cons of Wood Shingles and Shakes
+The Advantages of Wood Shingles & Shakes

-Pros of Wood Shingles and Shakes
+The Disadvantages of Wood Shingles & Shakes

 Lauren Wortley